itucsdb1513/itucsdb1513/docs/developer/member4.rst

 Update Piece
 ++++++++++++
-* Each piece's data can be updated thanks to the buttons located on thr right-side to each piece in the Movement table.
+* Each piece's data can be updated thanks to the buttons located on the right-side to each piece in the Movement table.
 After that new page is opened.
 * After *Update* button is pressed new data can be entered into the fields that are desired to be changed and *Update* button is pushed which completes this operation.